RiTUAL-UH/OATS-ABSA/README.md

 If you use this dataset in your research, please cite the following paper:
 [OATS: Opinion Aspect Target Sentiment Quadruple Extraction Dataset for Aspect-Based Sentiment Analysis](https://arxiv.org/abs/2309.13297)
+This paper is accepted at **LREC/COLING 2024** and the proceedings link will be updated soon!!
 ```
 @misc{chebolu2023oats,
       title={OATS: Opinion Aspect Target Sentiment Quadruple Extraction Dataset for Aspect-Based Sentiment Analysis},